 Hello!
-I’m Peter Bella, an Assistant Professor and Program Coordinator of Graphic Design within the Visual Communication and Design department at Indiana University–Purdue University Fort Wayne.
+I’m Peter Bella, Program Coordinator and Assistant Professor of Graphic Design within the Visual Communication and Design department at Indiana University–Purdue University Fort Wayne.

-I have earned a BFA in Graphic Design from Rochester Institute of Technology, College of Imaging Arts & Sciences, School of Design; a MS in Professional Studies focused in Communication, Business Marketing, and Information Technology from Rochester Institute of Technology, Professional Studies; and a MFA in Graphic Design from Savannah College of Art and Design.
+I have earned a MFA in Graphic Design from Savannah College of Art and Design; a MS in Professional Studies focused in Communication, Business Marketing, and Information Technology within the Professional Studies program from Rochester Institute of Technology; a BFA in Graphic Design from Rochester Institute of Technology, College of Imaging Arts & Sciences, School of Design; an AAS in Visual Communication and Printing Technology from Erie Community College, and an AS in General Studies, Focus in Sociology from Erie Community College.
 I’ve come to Indiana University–Purdue University Fort Wayne by way of West Virginia Shepherd University, the State University of New York at Buffalo State College, and the College of Imaging Arts and Sciences at Rochester Institute of Technology.
 I have taught a variety of design curriculum ranging from Branding and Advertising to Typography as well as Packaging and Publication Design to Graphic Design History.
 My professional design background encompasses public relations, advertising, marketing, and publications as well as freelance experience.

 I have enjoyed an enthusiastic and dynamic career as a graphic designer.
 With my professional design work primarily encompassing clients in academia I have had an opportunity to appreciate the higher education learning environment.
 This same opportunity gave me the incentive to continue to learn and to pursue my education further.
 Through my experiences, I’ve built upon my beliefs that the students’ academic endeavors should—first and foremost—follow the students’ aspirations and passions.
 When it comes to the relationship between form and content in current graphic design perspectives, I feel strongly that we once lived in a world where graphic design was about the form of communication—meaning, what form does it take?—as in form follows function.
 As that is still true I also feel that today it is much more.
 In current graphic design the designer needs to consider not only the form and the content, but also the context in which we are designing.
 Factors such as socioeconomics, education, psychographics, etc. are just as meaningful in design, if not more, as typography, grid structure, imagery, color, and so on.
 Simply, design can create a purposeful creation of value in a society.